Sherbourne Common: Sustainability best practices

 This Toronto park follows through on water efficient landscaping, while the Pavilion meets Toronto's Green Building Requirements and Leadership in Energy and Environmental Design.
 Storm-water treatment facility in the Pavilion is powered by the renewable energy sources.
-Purified water is pushed through three concrete public art objects, each 9 metres high, into the man made water feature e.g. canal.
+Purified water is pushed through three concrete public art objects, each 9 metres high, into the man-made water feature e.g. canal.

-Excess purified water is released into the Lake Ontario.
+Excess purified water is released into Lake Ontario.

 The park has bicycle storage and access to public transportation.